-- (2) This section applies where, under a labour hire arrangement, work is carried out for remuneration by a worker for a client of an agent (the client) in the course of the client's trade or business. - (3) A labour hire arrangement exists where - (a) an agent has for remuneration agreed with the client to provide a worker to carry out work for the client; - (b) there is no contract of employment between the worker and the client in relation to the work; - (c) there is an agreement (which may be a contract of employment) between the worker and the agent as to the carrying out of work including in respect of remuneration and other entitlements; and - (d) that agreement applies to the carrying out of the work by the worker for the client. - (4) Where this section applies, section 19 has effect as if - (a) each of the agent and the client were the employer of the worker; and - (b) the worker were an employee of each of the agent and the client, in relation to any matter that -
+- (2) This section applies where, under a labour hire arrangement, work is carried out for remuneration by a worker for a client of an agent (the client) in the course of the client's trade or business. - (3) A labour hire arrangement exists where - (a) an agent has for remuneration agreed with the client to provide a worker to carry out work for the client; - (b) there is no contract of employment between the worker and the client in relation to the work; - (c) there is an agreement (which may be a contract of employment) between the worker and the agent as to the carrying out of work including in respect of remuneration and other entitlements; and - (d) that agreement applies to the carrying out of the work by the worker for the client. - (4) Where this section applies, sections 19 and 19A have effect as if - (a) each of the agent and the client were the employer of the worker; and in relation to any matter that -

+(b) the worker were an employee of each of the agent and the client,